 Every meal offers the chance to choose a better future for wildlife, the planet and people.
 As the Earth's population heads toward 10 billion people by 2050, we need a just, secure and sustainable food system that ensures universal access to healthy food, fair treatment for workers, humane treatment of farmed animals and minimal impact on wildlife and the environment.
 The Center works with allies from health-advocacy, animal-protection and worker-justice organizations to redefine the concept of sustainable food to encompass practices that benefit people, animals and the planet.

 We can only achieve a truly sustainable food system by drastically reducing meat consumption and production.
 In addition to meat reduction, a sustainable food system must conserve natural resources by minimizing waste and pollution, and protect both land and ocean ecosystems.

-The Center's Don't Waste Wildlife campaign uses public education to call for policies that clarify date labels and prevent safe, nutritious from being thrown away.
+The Center's Food Waste campaign uses public education to call for policies that clarify date labels and prevent safe, nutritious from being thrown away.
 In concert with our environmental health program, we also work to stop toxic pesticides from contaminating soil and water.
 Through our oceans program, we're working to reduce seafood consumption and waste, harmful fishing practices and pollution of our oceans that further endanger marine wildlife.